arieshab/learn-day-react/README.md

     index.js<br>
     logo.svg<br>

-Some files worth noting:<br>
+Some files worth noting:

-`README.md` is generated as a guide to this application that was created for you.
-You can edit it to explain your application to those who want to use it!
+`README.md` is generated as a user guide to this application that was created for you.
+It's a great reference about what your app is capable of!

 Drill into the source folder and you'll see:

-`App.js` which is a sample React component called “App” that we get for free when creating a new app.
+`App.js` which is a sample React component called 'App' that we get for free when creating a new app.
 It is mostly html surrounded with some javascript to display the webpage.

 `App.css` which stores styling for the app.
 It stores the details that make the black background at the top of the page, and the white background in the bottom part of the page, along with font colors, sizes, alignments, and more!